GuilfoyleThomas/gillyguilfoylephotography/README.md

 ### Content

--   All content was written by my father (Gilly) and I.
+- All text content was written by my father (Gilly) and I.

--   Psychological properties of colours text in the README.md was found [here](http://www.colour-affects.co.uk/psychological-properties-of-colours)
+- Some features on the page were inspired by the Love Running project.
+- All icons used are from [Font Awesome](https://fontawesome.com/)
+- Fonts were sourced from [Google Fonts](https://fonts.google.com/)
+- The 404 page was inspired by [this](https://codepen.io/akashrajendra/pen/JKKRvQ)
+- The favicon was generated on [icons8.com](https://icons8.com/icons/set/camera-favicon)
+- The slider was was an idea I got from looking at on [this](https://css-tricks.com/css-only-carousel/)
+- The hamburger menu was inspired by [this](https://dev.to/gautamtiwari/how-to-make-a-responsive-hamburger-menu-using-css-only-3pg5)

 ### Media